 What are the best carp baits available?
 You can catch carp on almost all edible food products.

-However, the most popular are boilies, pellets, particles, maize and maggots.
+However, the most popular carp baits are boilies, pellets, corn and maggots.

 Best Carp Bait - Boilies

 Perhaps the most common carp bait of all, boilies, in their basic form, are hardened balls of dough.

 Companies that produce boilies on a larger scale will use a basic mix of eggs and flour, together with additional ‘secret’ ingredients that vary from fishmeals and oils to preservative chemicals.

 Very easy to pack, carp enjoy these boilies very much as they are easy to digest, whereas anglers like them for releasing pungent flavours and slow breakdown speeds.

 Because of the size, and shape, smaller invasive species tend to shy away from them too.

 Another key to the popularity of boilies is they can be easily tailored to suit different fishing styles by varying their buoyancy.
 Anglers can use them as bottom baits, pop-ups, or wafters.

 Bottom baits are perfect for smooth, hard lakebeds.
 Pop-up boilies, which I’ll cover later in the article, are great for placing near weed and debris when you want to ensure the hook bait sits off the bottom of the lakebed.